Littlebrook Power Station: Littlebrook B

+Planning for Littlebrook B commenced in 1938-9 and contracts were placed before the WWII.
+Work was suspended as the result of the war, however, and new contracts were placed in 1945.
+Work on foundations began in 1945, steelwork erection was started in 1946 and the first machine was commissioned in 1949 with the second in 1950.
+The station was planned for base-load operation with two Metrovick 60 MW 3,000 r.p.m. three cylinder double flow l.p. turbines driving hydrogen cooled 11.8 kV alternators.

-The construction of Littlebrook B Power Station was delayed by the Second World War, and came into use between 1949 and 1950.
-Like the A Station, it originally burned coal, but was later converted to burn oil instead.
-It had a capacity of 120 MW and remained in use until 1975.
+Like the A Station, it originally burned coal, but was later converted to burn oil instead and remained in use until 1975.
 This station featured several new concepts in power generation design; it incorporated the "unit concept" whereby boilers directly supply steam to its designated turbine-generator.
 (Previously boilers "pooled" steam via a range or receivers to any of the installed turbines).
 The steam cycle featured "reheat" where steam exhausting from the initial high-pressure turbine cylinder is routed back through the boiler to be reheated thereby increasing its available energy before being returned to the turbine's intermediate cylinder.
-There were four International Combustion boilers which had a total output capacity of 1,060,000 lb/hr (132 kg/s) of steam.
+There were four pulverised fired International Combustion boilers each of 264,650 lb/hr.
 Steam was delivered to the turbines at 1,285 psi (88.6 bar) and 454 °C. Finally the 60 MW Metropolitan Vickers alternators were cooled by pure hydrogen gas which has a far greater cooling effect than air.
 These features became common in later power station designs utilising turbine generators rated at 120 MW and over.

 Electricity output from Littlebrook B power station was as follows.

-Littlebrook B annual electricity output GWh.

 Littlebrook C, B and A Power Stations, viewed from the east in 1974.
 The River Thames is out of shot to the right.
 The A, B and C Stations were built in line successively further from the Thames.
 This shows them shortly after the A Station was closed.
 The D Station was later built to their west.